liminalthinking/ai-dev-tasks/tasks/prd-singapore-city-builder.md

         *   The positions of these 6 card categories are fixed throughout the game
         *   When a base card is evolved, it becomes a different card (e.g., Classroom → University) and does NOT replenish the base card count
         *   A slot becomes empty only when all 4 base cards of that category have been built
      *   When the player clicks to build a card from the market (and has enough `Resource`):
         *   The built card is added to the `DiscardPileScene`
         *   The `HUDScene` is updated to show the remaining `Resource`
         *   The `MarketScene` updates the base card count for that category (decrements by 1)
         *   If there are remaining base cards in that category's stack, a new card of the same type is immediately displayed in the same slot
         *   If that was the last base card of that category (count reaches 0), the slot remains empty for the rest of the game
+     *   The `MessagesScene` must show a "Build" button during the Build phase:
+         *   The player selects a market card slot (highlighted) in the `MarketScene`
+         *   If the player has sufficient `Resource`, the "Build" button becomes enabled
+         *   Clicking "Build" performs the purchase and updates all scenes
 3.  **Evolve Phase:**
     *   The `MessagesScene` will display "Evolve Phase" and show an "Evolve!" button.
     *   The player can evolve cards that meet ALL of the following conditions: